ErikKassubek/ADVOCATE/README.md

 - R01: Unknown panic in recording
 - R02: Timeout in recording

+## Documentation
-A detailed description of the inner workings can be found int the [doc](doc) folder (currently in the process of being rewritten and therefore not complete)
+A detailed description of the inner workings can be found in the [doc](doc) folder (currently in the process of being rewritten and therefore not complete)

 ## Usage